Unity Worldwide Ministries Eastern Region

 - The business and affairs of the Eastern Region shall be managed by its Board of Trustees which shall consist of no less than six (6) or more than nine (9) members, including one (1) Licensed Unity Teacher Representative.

-- Trustees shall be elected at the Annual Meeting from the slate presented by the Nominating Committee as approved by the Board.
+- Trustees shall be elected at the Annual Meeting from the slate presented by the Nominating Team as approved by the Board.

 - If there is only a single nominee for each position, a voice vote for acceptance of the slate of nominees is appropriate.